accel-brain/accel-brain-code/Deep-Learning-by-means-of-Design-Pattern/README.md

 synapse.load_pre_learned_params("/var/tmp/pre_learned.npz")
 ```

 The class `Synapse` has sub-classes: `CompleteBipartiteGraph`, `LSTMGraph`, `CNNGraph`, and so on.
-All computation graph makes it possible to do pre-learning and transfer learning.
+All computation graphs make it possible to do pre-learning and transfer learning.

 ## References